lakshitabhumbuck/obsecue/README.md

 # **ObSecure**

 Introducing our new Obscenity Blocker Plugin, designed to protect your online experience from harmful content.
 With the rise of explicit content online, it's more important than ever to ensure that you and your loved ones are not exposed to inappropriate material.
-Our plugin uses state-of-the-art technology to detect and block obscene images, videos, and audio files, giving you peace of mind while you browse the internet.
+Our plugin uses state-of-the-art technology to detect and block obscene images giving you peace of mind while you browse the internet.

-To learn more about our Obscenity Blocker Plugin, check out our presentation and demo video.
-In our presentation, we cover the technology behind our plugin, its features, and the benefits it offers.
-Our demo video showcases how our plugin works in action, highlighting its effectiveness and ease of use.

-Protect yourself and your loved ones from inappropriate content online with our Obscenity Blocker Plugin.
-Try it today!

 ## **Context**